 - 14. What is "republican virtue?" - 15.
 Why was it unnecessary for citizens to possess republican virtue in a monarchy? - 16.
-Why was republican virtue considered essential to the success of the new American government?
+Why was republican virtue considered essential to the success of the newly independent United States?

 Chapter Six

 (Students can skip whole chapter on how the new republican society was reforming/changing in the period after the War.)